phetsims/calculus-grapher/doc/implementation-notes.md

    -LabeledLine - A model for a labeled vertical line.
 Extends LabeledAncillaryTool -LabeledPoint - A model for a labeled point.
 Extends LabeledAncillaryTool

-PresetFunctions - Include a set of mathematical functions for Curves - used for debug purposes.

 CalculusGrapherPreferences - Sim-specific preferences, accessed via the Preferences dialog.

 ### Curve Hierarchy